-2. Summary of Financial Year 2017/18: Revenue
+2. Summary of Financial Year 2018/19: Revenue

 CCNY incurred revenue expenditure during the year.
-Revenue expenditure is generally spent on items which are consumed within the financial year and is financed by NYPCC.
-Details of spend with forecast of outturn are reported throughout the year.
-There is a direct relationship between the spend of revenue in the year and the Comprehensive Income Expenditure Statement, however in the accounts a technical treatment is applied which makes a direct comparison to the in-year management position difficult.
+Revenue expenditure is generally spent on items which are consumed within the financial year and is financed by NYPFCC and other income.

+There is a direct relationship between the spend of revenue in the year and the Comprehensive Income and Expenditure Statement, however in the accounts a technical treatment is applied which makes a direct comparison to the in-year management position difficult.
 The summary that follows provides the detail on the outturn spend position compared to the budget.
 This gives a clearer assessment of performance in the year compared to the budget.
-The total net budget for the year was £117m, comprising expenditure budget of £126.8m and income of £9.8m.
+The total net budget for the year was £121m, comprising expenditure budget of £129.5m and income of £8.5m.